-- If you must have your dairy milk, consume goat’s milk or raw milk, as researchers have found that conventional milk products can contribute to acne.
-(19) In addition to conventional dairy, it’s important to exclude known allergens or foods you have a sensitivity to — common food allergens include gluten, tree nuts, soy, peanuts and shellfish.
+- If you must have your dairy milk, consume goat’s milk or raw milk.
+Researchers have found that conventional milk products can contribute to acne.
+In addition to conventional dairy, it’s important to exclude known allergens or foods you have a sensitivity to — common food allergens include gluten, tree nuts, soy, peanuts and shellfish.

 - Gluten and wheat — These foods cause inflammation of the gut, which also affects the skin.

-- Chocolate — Is high in compounds that can trigger acne.
-Eliminate chocolate completely if possible but if you consume it then make sure it’s pure dark chocolate.
+- Chocolate — Chocolate is high in compounds that can trigger acne.
+Eliminate chocolate completely if possibl,e but if you consume it, make sure it’s pure dark chocolate.

 12. Use Essential Oils to Reduce Acne Scars

-For 6–12 months after an acne breakout, stay out of the sun as much as possible to avoid making dark spots and scars worse.
+For six to 12 months after an acne breakout, stay out of the sun as much as possible to avoid making dark spots and scars worse.
 When you are in the sun, use an all-natural sunscreen to protect skin.
-If scars do develop, dot a drop of rosehip seed oil or carrot seed oil on the scars twice per day until you notice a difference in the scar.